PixelStoriesEngine/pixel-stories-docs/src/content/docs/why-pixel-stories.md

 The current no-code engines for story-driven games like RPG Maker are amazing and have inspired so many game creators (including me), but it's tough to break away from the classic JRPG style.
 I wanted an engine that didn’t get in the way for a simple and unique story-rich game.
 Whether it was the game aesthetic, style, and feel, or just customizing menus and dialog interfaces, removing grid-based movement, setting the map tile size, and game window resolution.
 The built-in features were limited, often requiring so many plugins or work arounds to achieve what you want.

-The solutions either required coding, were outdated, or too complex for me at the time when I was 14 years old and full of inspiration and ideas for story-rich games.
+The solutions either required coding, were outdated, or just too complex for me at the time when I was 14 years old and full of inspiration and ideas for story-rich games.
+I was motivated, but there were just too many hurdles and eventually I gave up.

 That’s why I wanted to build an alternative.
 Something that aims to have all the standard features you’d expect built right into the engine.
 A modern tool that’s nice to work with and empowers your creativity in story-driven game development.
 It’s in early access beta and there are definitely bugs I’ve yet to catch, but here is what it looks like!
 The engine is web-based and free if you’d like to jump right in: [https://pixelstories.io](https://pixelstories.io)